Admissions Review

 • You speak fluent English

-This matters because international applicants are evaluated differently from domestic applicants in three big ways: admit rates, financial aid, and visa logistics.
+This matters because international applicants are evaluated differently from domestic applicants in three ways: admit rates, financial aid, and visa logistics.

 How international admit rates compare

-Most top US universities admit a meaningful but capped fraction of international students — typically 10–15% of the entering class.
+Most top US universities admit a meaningful but capped fraction of international students, typically 10-15% of the entering class.
 Because the international applicant pool is large and growing, the international admit rate at competitive schools is significantly lower than the headline overall rate.

 Approximate international admit rates at top US schools: